 If you’re serious about growing tomatoes, you’re probably growing them in a raised bed.
 And that means they’ll need some kind of support system.
 Tomato cages provide support to the rambling vines of the most delicious types of tomatoes that we grow in our gardens.

 The little wire cages at the hardware store are often not enough for the average gardener.
 Some hardware stores now sell more substantial tomato cages alongside the small standard ones.
-Alternatively, you can make your own from square wire animal fencing panels or from thin bits of leftover lumber.
+Alternatively, you can make your own from square wire animal fencing panels or from thin bits of leftover lumber (here’s instructions).

 A decorative obelisk can be used for any type of vining plant, from tomatoes to beans to sweet peas.
 Obelisks are like pretty tomato cages, generally made of wood or metal.
-Find one that suits your style and give it a place of honour atop your raised bed!
+Find one that suits your style and give it a place of honor atop your raised bed!

 It is totally possible to add a tiny pond or water feature to a raised garden bed.
 This can be very helpful if you’d like to grow aquatic plants, have some little pet fish, or provide a water source for local birds and helpful pollinators.
 Head over to Pinterest for some ideas!

 Speaking of pollinators, why not add some perennials and other pollinator-attractants to your raised beds to create a pollinator garden?
 While you’ll likely keep some areas for annual vegetables, consider adding some flowering culinary herbs or some native plants that the local hummingbird and butterfly population will love?

 Like the popular VegTrug system, some raised beds are raised up so much that they are like tables!
 Head to Pinterest for ideas on repurposing table legs to raise up planters.
 And there’s always the option of adding a shelf down below to store your garden supplies.
 The possibilities are endless!